GerritCodeReview/plugins_commit-message-length-validator/src/main/resources/Documentation/config.md

 if the lengths are exceeded.

-The maximum lengths of the subject and message body are can be configured in the standard Gerrit config file `config.gerrit`.
+The maximum lengths of the subject and message body are can be configured in the standard Gerrit config file `gerrit.config`.

 commitmessage.maxSubjectLength
 :	Maximum length of the commit message's subject line.
 If